samisbakedham/finn/doc/mining/install_windows.md

 Please verify that Port Tester shows that your port is open:
 [https://www.yougetsignal.com/tools/open-ports/]

-Here is how it looks when I didn't open port at my router, didn't disable firewall, or didn't run mwc-node with a proper setup.
+Here is how it looks when I didn't open port at my router, didn't disable firewall, or didn't run finn-node with a proper setup.

 ![](Install_mac_images/port_close.png)